ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/benchmark_simulation/README.md

 - `Execute` Class: This class manages the core logic of the discrete event simulation, including handling different events and updating the system state based on the specified static priority rule.

 ## Initialization
-- The 'Simulation' constructor initializes the simulation using a JSON configuration file.
+- The `Simulation` constructor initializes the simulation using a JSON configuration file.
 It contains key simulation parameters like num_interval, num_iterations, and file paths for various input data.

 - Data Loading: Various parameters and data sets are loaded from CSV files.
 These include arrival rates (lambda), service rates (mu_hourly), and other operational parameters.